r-findley/data_quest_rearc/README.md

 ### Challenge Part Three - Data Analytics

+#### Jupyter Notebook Analysis

+The initial analysis was completed within a [Jupyter Notebook](/analytics.ipynb).
+The data was obtained from the s3 bucket and converted into dataframes for use in the analytics work.
+Tables were built as instructed to display the values requested.

 ### Challenge Part Four - Infrastructure as Code

 The last part of the challenge includes writing infrastructure as code